ochoaap/reading-notes/class04.md

 # Class 04
-### what I learend today
+### what I learned today

 ### With regards to my websites
 1. who is my audience
 2. Why are they visiting my website
 	* what are their motivations
 	* what are they trying to achieve
-3. What information do my visotrs need
+3. What information do my visitors need
 	* Will they be familiar with whatever my website is about
 	* What are the most important features
 	* Whats special about my site